Semrush helps you:

 Even though one per month is MUCH less than most other blogs push out, I stuck with this schedule for over 5 years.

-Not only did I see traction right away (because I was focusing on quality over quantity), but the consistency has helped my blog’s traffic continue to grow.
+Not only did I see traction right away (because I was focusing on quality over quantity), but the consistency has helped my blog’s organic traffic continue to grow.

 Backlinko – Early traffic growth